leptos-rs/leptos/docs/book/src/interlude_projecting_children.md

 }
 ```

 At the top level, we store both `fallback` and `children` in the reactive scope owned by `LoggedIn`.
-Now we can simply move those references down through the other layers into the `<Show/>` component, and call them there.
+Now we can simply move those references down through the other layers into the `<Show/>` component and call them there.

 ## A Final Note